Platylaza/JsonPlayerPrefs/README.md

  * FileExtention - "json"
  * FolderPath    - UnityEngine.Application.persistentDataPath

-// If you would like the file to have a basic encryption set the to true. the default is false. jpp.encryptFiles = true;
+// If you would like the file to have a basic encryption set 'encryptFiles' to true. jpp.encryptFiles = true; // The default is false.

 // Example for saving a string: public void SaveTheData()